kubalaj/tictactoe/README.md

 #### Host on Heroku with CI Deployment
 - In order to get this web application hosted on a 3rd party there is a dependency of changing the state management.
 This is done on the backend project, but it would be a good goal to add a deployment process where every time you push to master code is built.

+#### Documentation
+- The API should be documented using some sort of service like swagger.

 #### Introduce Alpha Beta Pruning
 - The following algorithm could be made better by implementing [Alpha-beta prunning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
 Seeing as the problem is finite set of clickable squares, performance isn't too big of a concern and this work item can be put off.